gcclinux/EasyEdit/src/cloud/config/README.md

 # Google Drive Configuration

-This directory contains the configuration management system for Google Drive integration in EasyEdit.
+This directory contains the configuration management system for Google Drive integration in EasyEditor.

 ## Files